Why 'Follow Your Dreams' May Be the Worst Advice You Ever Heard

 What Are Your Dreams Really Based On

 'Follow your dreams.'
 You've heard this advice probably as often as I did growing up.
-Certainly, the most common words of inspiration given to a youngster and seen in coffee table books and wall art.
-What does it really mean and how serious should we consider this advice?
+Indeed, the most common sources of inspiration for a youngster are coffee table books and wall art.
+What does it really mean, and how serious should we consider this advice?
 Do you know?

-Unfortunately, and fortunately, they most likely were a result of environmental influences, interactions, emotional interpretations, and unconscious cues from my history.
-At times, my dreams reflected insecurities and fears that plagued my unconscious or a disorientated interpretation of the day’s events.
+Unfortunately —and fortunately —they were most likely the result of environmental influences, interactions, emotional interpretations, and unconscious cues from my history.
+At times, my dreams reflected insecurities and fears that plagued my unconscious or a disoriented interpretation of the day’s events.
 Often, they reflected a film I watched that day or an emotion I recently experienced.
-While I recognized the symbolism of those dreams, I also understand how easily misleading they can be.
+While I recognized the symbolism of those dreams, I also understand how easily they can be misleading.

 The Interpretation of Your Dreams

 Don't forget that at times your dreams are also completely ridiculous and nonsensical.
-You may disregard those dreams, but it doesn't mean that you should follow your dream just because it possesses a sensible, relatable narrative that seems like the truth about your path.
-As Maria points out, we learn about our true selves and what's best for us by walking the path...interacting with people and the world.
+You may disregard those dreams, but that doesn't mean you should follow your dream just because it has a sensible, relatable narrative that seems like the truth about your path.
+As Maria points out, we learn about our true selves and what's best for us by walking the path... by interacting with people and the world.
 If you don't know what you want to do next, be curious instead of following your dreams initially.
-Find invigoration and direction through the collision of your being and experiences in different environments with different people and see how itself manifests later.
+Find invigoration and direction through the collision of your being and experiences with different people and in various environments, and see how it manifests later.
 Maybe at some point, you can consider the prompt of your dreams or your gut instinct.
-Be sure to truly understand yourself first, though.
+Be sure to understand yourself first, though, honestly.

-Also consider that the simple act of following infers that you are not leading.
-It is a serious unconscious nudge to wait for a sign to help you make lifelong personal and professional decisions without sound evidence why.
-Do you really want to only follow something that can be interpreted a million different ways?
+Also consider that the simple act of following implies that you are not leading.
+It is a serious unconscious nudge to wait for a sign before making lifelong personal and professional decisions without sound evidence.
+Do you really want only to follow something that can be interpreted a million different ways?
 Let's be honest.
-Most of our interpretations aren't 100% accurate and often are self-serving depending on the influences (which isn’t always a bad thing when it comes to survival but should be recognized).
+Most of our interpretations aren't 100% accurate and are often self-serving, influenced by factors (which isn’t always a bad thing when it comes to survival, but should be recognized).
 Why not follow the mantra ‘Create the life you want’?

 While I always love words of inspiration, you may want to reconsider how sound the advice might be.
 No path is as easy as following your dreams.